RockoonTechnologies/PadCom/README.md

 *PadCom requires the latest version of Java & is only verified to work on Windows 10

 Create a shortcut to for the .exe file, and your all set!

-Note: Upon the execution of PadCom, the program may take several seconds to finalize and interpret the data
+Note: Upon the execution of PadCom, the program may take several seconds to finalize and interpret the data, make sure your device is plugged in

 ## PadComLib
 Download the library zip;